heapsource/mongoose-attachments/README.md

 ImageMagick (or GraphicsMagick) list the supported formats when calling `convert -list format` (or `identify`).
 The formats are flagged to show which operations are supported with each:

-* '*' native blob support (only ImageMagick, not GraphicsMagick)
+* `*` native blob support (only ImageMagick, not GraphicsMagick)
-* 'r' read support
+* `r` read support
-* 'w' write support
+* `w` write support
-* '+' support for multiple images
+* `+` support for multiple images

 You can register the formats that are supported for read operation like so:

     attachments.registerImageMagickDecodingFormats();

 To register formats supporting different operations there is a more general function.
 Specifying certain operations will select only those formats that support all of them.
 Formats supporting only a subset won't be included.
-The following call yields the list of formats that support 'read','write','multi':
+The following call yields the list of formats that support `read`,`write`,`multi`:

     attachments.registerImageMagickFormats({ read: true, write: true, multi: true });